 In an area where the council wasn't supportive of contemporary additions, a carefully planned addition splices old and new and fits within the required setbacks, floor areas and roof heights to bypass the need for planning approval.
-This precision move - surgical-like in its accuracy (the front boundary-width was compliant with just 15 millimetres to space) - means the owners can enjoy a modern addition with dramatic double-height living spaces all tucked within the allowed envelope.
+This precision move - surgical-like in its accuracy (the front boundary-width was compliant with just 15 millimetres to spare) - means the owners can enjoy a modern addition with dramatic double-height living spaces all tucked within the allowed envelope.

 The owners, a couple originally from the Netherlands, fell in love with Australia and wanted to make a home in the Sydney suburb of Wollstonecraft.
 They wanted to bring a feeling of tropical living to the home, while also keeping the look minimal.